turingschool-examples/javascript-roman-numerals/README.md

  => "IV"
 ```

+**Don't forget to write tests to ensure your function works properly.**

+## Extension
+An application you can run via your command line is wonderful, but let's add some functionality for a user to interact with the functions we've created.
+Someone may need to quickly know how an arabic number corresponds with a roman numeral!

+We'll add a feature for a user to visit your page and enter a number (arabic number) and receive the corresponding roman numeral after pressing submit.
+To ensure this (somewhat tiny) application is user friendly, add some styling!

 ## Finished?

 When you think you've completed this challenge, take a few minutes and see if there are places to refactor.
-Then, when you're confident you have the best solution, create a Pull Request back to this repository with your fully tested solution.
+Then, when you're confident you have the best solution, create a Pull Request back to this repository with your _fully_ tested solution.